anngroong/podcasts/content/episode/433-scott-horton-ukraine-war-nato-expansion-armenia-iran-pipeline-politics-color-revolutions.md

 +++
 Date = 2025-05-04T01:59:25-07:00
-upcoming = true # set to true if you want this to be listed as upcoming, etc, etc
+upcoming = false # set to true if you want this to be listed as upcoming, etc, etc

 title = "Scott Horton - on his book Provoked, U.S. Foreign Policy, Color Revolutions, Ukraine War, Armenia, and more | Ep 433, May 4, 2025" subtitle = "Conversations on Groong - May 4, 2025"